-Years Ended December 31,
+Years Ended December 31, 1,

-2009
+2009 2008 2007

-(in thousands)
+(in thousar housands)

 Clinical Research and Development

 Salaries, benefits, and related costs \$ 3,666 \$ 3,521 \$ 2,944

 Clinical trials 2,270 3,525 3,630

 Manufacturing services, consulting, laboratory supplies, and other costs 3,043 2,080 1,943

 Other costs 1,106 1,049 633

 Stock-based compensation 502 590 280

 Total Clinical Research and Development Expenses 10,587 10,765 9,430

 Preclinical Research and Development

 Salaries, benefits, and related costs 2,506 2,572 2,315

 Research and preclinical studies, consulting, laboratory supplies, and other costs 1,974 2,774 2,566

 Other costs 1,485 1,346 1,412

 Stock-based compensation 377 393 199

 Total Preclinical Research and Development Expenses 6,342 7,085 6,492

 Total Research and Development Expenses \$ 16,929 \$ 17,850 \$ 15,922

 Clinical research and development costs consist of clinical trials, manufacturing services, regulatory activities and related personnel costs, and other costs such as rent, utilities, depreciation and stock-based compensation.
-Preclinical research and development costs consist of our research activities, preclinical studies, related personnel costs and laboratory supplies, and other costs such as rent, utilities, depreciation and stock-based compensation.
+Preclinical research and development costs consist of our research activities, preclinical studies, related personnel costs and laboratory supplies, and other costs such as rent, utilities, depreciation.

 At this time, due to the inherently unpredictable nature of preclinical and clinical development processes and given the early stage of our preclinical product development programs, we are unable to estimate with any certainty the costs we will incur in the continued development of our product candidates for potential commercialization.
 Clinical development timelines, the probability of success and development costs can differ materially from expectations.
-While we are currently focused on advancing each of our product development programs, our future research and development expenses will depend on the clinical success of each product candidate, as well as ongoing assessments of each product candidate's commercial potential as well as the availability of cash to fund the programs.
+While we are currently focused on advancing each of our product candidate, as well as ongoing assessments of each product candidate's commercial potential as well as the availability of cash to fund the programs.
 In addition, we cannot forecast with any degree of certainty which product candidates may be subject to future collaborations, when such arrangements will be secured, if at all, and to what degree such arrangements would affect our development plans and capital requirements.
 We expect our research and development expenses to increase in the future as we continue the advancement of our clinical trials and preclinical product development programs.